MyTooliT/ICOc/Documentation/Introduction.md

 BitRate=1000000
 ```

 in a file called `/etc/systemd/network/can.network`.
-After that enable `networkd` and reload the configuration with the commands:
+Afterwards enable `networkd` and reload the configuration with the commands:

 ```sh
 sudo systemctl enable systemd-networkd